Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

  Functions used in this solution in later sections.

 You will need to interact with the installer once, to create a user name and pasword for the database administrator account.
-Remember this password well if you want to customize the solution.
-If you reset it (e.g., in the [Azure portal](https://portal.azure.com)), Azure Data Factory will have trouble talking to the SQL server and the Linked Services will need an updated connection string with the new password.
+Be sure to remember this password if you want to customize the solution!
+If you reset the database (e.g., in the [Azure portal](https://portal.azure.com)), Azure Data Factory will have trouble talking to the SQL server and the Linked Services will need an updated connection string with the new password.